I architect the revenue engine.

 Tom Opper

-Spent 25+ years in the revenue trenches — from national account director at CCC Information Services (growing client revenue 192%, from $4.8M to $14M ARR with 100% retention) to Chief Sales Officer at Spooz, to consulting for a 400-person CareerBuilder salesforce, to founding RevOpx LLC as a fractional CRO practice for critical-growth B2B SaaS companies constrained by client acquisition and retention.
+Spent 25+ years in the revenue trenches — from national account director at CCC Information Services (growing client revenue 192%, from $4.8M to $14M ARR with 100% retention) to Chief Sales Officer at Spooz, to consulting for a 400-person CareerBuilder salesforce, to founding RevOpx LLC as a Revenue Architecture practice for critical-growth B2B SaaS companies constrained by client acquisition and retention.

 The through-line: diagnosing structural revenue problems that everyone else mistakes for tactical ones, then installing the architecture that compounds growth quarter over quarter.
 Also developed a comprehensive RevOps course at the MBA/upper-level curriculum standard, currently being shopped to academic and professional institutions.